 William Marshal was called the “best knight that ever lived.”
 Born in 1147, he served four kings — Henry II, Richard the Lionheart, John, and Henry III – and rose in the ranks to become the Earl of Pembroke and one of the most powerful men in England.
-But all this might not have happened, if he wasn’t saved from being catapulted at his father’s castle when he was just four or five years old.
+But all this might not have happened if he wasn’t saved from being catapulted at his father’s castle when he was just four or five years old.

-David Crouch, one of the leading scholars on William Marshal, explains that while this account generally portrays William as a hero, he also includes stories of embarrassing defeats and even times when William was made of a fool of.
+David Crouch, one of the leading scholars on William Marshal, explains that while this account generally portrays William as a hero, he also includes stories of embarrassing defeats and even times when William was made a fool of.
 The author, Crouch writes, “endeavoured to compile the fullest life possible of his difficult subject and constructed it deliberately as a chronological narrative to tell the story his patrons most desired: the story of an old man they had loved and who had earned their love, a man who had risen through devoted service and his political and military talents to the rule of a kingdom, and who, in ruling it, could claim to have saved from dispossession its royal dynasty.”

-One of the first stories included in the History of William Marshal goes back to the reign of King Stephen (1135-1154), which was marred by a civil war with the Empress Matilda.
-William’s father, John Marshal, originally supported King Stephen and was a close advisor, but then after a few years switched sides.
+One of the first stories included in the History of William Marshal goes back to the reign of King Stephen (1135-1154), which was marred by a civil war with Empress Matilda.
+William’s father, John Marshal, originally supported Stephen and was a close advisor, but then after a few years he switched sides.
 In 1152, Stephen was besieging John at Newbury Castle, when the two sides agreed on a truce.
-The English king demanded that John send him a hostage to secure his promise that he would surrender the castle, and nobleman sent his fourth son, William, to the enemy camp.
+The English king demanded that John send him a hostage to secure his promise that he would surrender the castle, and the nobleman sent his fourth son, William, to the enemy camp.

 However, it soon became clear that Newbury Castle would not be surrendered.
 What would now become of the young boy?
 King Stephen could have him executed, and threats that would happen were sent to John.
 According to the History of William Marshal: